yauj/gp-seattle-inventory/README.md

 # GP Seattle Inventory Lambda Functions

 This package contains the code for the Lambda APIs, that do different operations against the relevant DynamoDB tables.
-These APIs then have API Gateway proxies, to allow these operations to be called from the internet.
+These APIs are called through the router API, which expects a SNSEvent.